Frequently asked questions.

 How much will it cost?

-This clearly depends on the number of lessons you need and the lesson cost – but there are things you can do to keep the paid lessons to a minimum:
+The number of lessons you take and the price you pay is very much down to you, your experience, and the timeframe that you want to work around – but there are things you can do to keep the paid lessons to a minimum:

-At the end of every lesson: take a few minutes later in the day to recap in your mind what you learnt.
+• At the end of every lesson, take a few minutes later in the day to recap in your mind what you learnt.

-Try to maintain a minimum of 2 lessons per week: in the early stages take them as single lessons and as you improve change them to double lessons when you can cope.
+• Try to maintain a minimum of 2 lessons per week: in the early stages take them as single lessons and as you improve change them to double lessons when you can cope.

-Driving today is all about anticipating the actions of others: ‘Defensive Driving’, the most common reason for a test failure.
+• Driving today is all about anticipating the actions of others: ‘Defensive Driving’, the most common reason for a test failure.
 So when you’re a passenger, keep thinking “what would I do in this situation?”, “what should I be doing now?”, try and anticipate the actions of others and plan what you would do if you were driving.

-How quickly can I pass my Driving Test?
+How quickly can I pass my driving test?

 The quickest way is to apply for your provisional licence 3 months or so before your 17th birthday, when you receive it you can then apply for your theory test which will can be booked for your birthday.